DRAP orders recall of drugs containing Ranitidine

 A medical product alert issued on Thursday states that the regulatory action has been taken in response to a statement of the US FDA and EMA regarding detection of a probable carcinogenic impurity in some products containing Ranitidine.

-The FDA and EMA is evaluating the risks associated with low levels of N-nitrosoDimethyline (NDMA), a carcinogenic impurity and a known environmental contaminant found in water and foods including meats, dairy products and vegetables.
+The FDA and EMA is evaluating the risks associated with low levels of N-nitrosoDimethyline, a carcinogenic impurity and a known environmental contaminant found in water and foods including meats.

-While DRAP is working with international regulatory authorities to monitor the outcome of the investigation, it has taken the measure to protect patients from probably risks associated with detection of low levels of NMDA in Ranitidine-containing products as per the FDA and EMA alert.

-“It is requested to initiative recall of Ranitidine-containing drugs available in sale outlets, or with distributors, hospitals, and healthcare facilities under intimation to respective DRAP field offices along with the manufacturing, distribution, and sale records of the subject drugs available therewith in comparison of the recalled inventory within three days,” the medical product alert states.
+“It is requested to initiative recall of Ranitidine-containing drugs available in sale outlets, or with distributors, hospitals, and healthcare facilities under intimation to respective DRAP field offices along with the manufacturing, distribution, and sale records of subject drugs available therewith in comparison of recalled inventory within three days,” the alert states.

 A medical product alert issued on Thursday states that the regulatory action has been taken in response to a statement of the US FDA and EMA regarding detection of a probable carcinogenic impurity in some products containing Ranitidine.

-The FDA and EMA is evaluating the risks associated with low levels of N-nitrosoDimethyline (NDMA), a carcinogenic impurity and a known environmental contaminant found in water and foods including meats, dairy products and vegetables.
+The FDA and EMA is evaluating the risks associated with low levels of N-nitrosoDimethyline, a carcinogenic impurity and a known environmental contaminant found in water and foods including meats.

-While DRAP is working with international regulatory authorities to monitor the outcome of the investigation, it has taken the measure to protect patients from probably risks associated with detection of low levels of NMDA in Ranitidine-containing products as per the FDA and EMA alert.

-“It is requested to initiative recall of Ranitidine-containing drugs available in sale outlets, or with distributors, hospitals, and healthcare facilities under intimation to respective DRAP field offices along with the manufacturing, distribution, and sale records of the subject drugs available therewith in comparison of the recalled inventory within three days,” the medical product alert states.
+“It is requested to initiative recall of Ranitidine-containing drugs available in sale outlets, or with distributors, hospitals, and healthcare facilities under intimation to respective DRAP field offices along with the manufacturing, distribution, and sale records of subject drugs available therewith in comparison of recalled inventory within three days,” the alert states.